Preparing an Art School Portfolio: How to Start

 For most students it takes several months, even up to a year to create a body of work that is rigorous enough for the competitive art school and college admissions process.

 You won’t be able to wake up one day, decide to apply to art school, and just whip up a portfolio in a few weeks, all by yourself.
-You have to get guidance.
+You have to get guidance, from any number of areas.

 This has nothing to do with your abilities, experience or skill set, it’s simply what has to happen.